Embedded Base Boot Requirements (EBBR) Specification

 2.7.4.1.
 In-band firmware update

-If firmware update is performed in-band (firmware on the application processor updates itself), then the firmware shall implement the UpdateCapsule() runtime service and accept updates in the “Firmware Management Protocol Data Capsule Structure” format as described in UEFI § 23.3 Delivering Capsules Containing Updates toFirmware Management Protocol.
-[7] UpdateCapsule() is only required before ExitBootServices() is called.
+If firmware update is performed in-band (firmware on the application processor updates itself), then the firmware shall implement the UpdateCapsule() runtime service and accept only authenticated updates in the “Firmware Management Protocol Data Capsule Structure” format as described in UEFI § 23.3 Delivering Capsules Containing Updates toFirmware Management Protocol, with IMAGE_ATTRIBUTE_AUTHENTICATION_REQUIRED set.
+[8] UpdateCapsule() is only required before ExitBootServices() is called.

 Firmware is also required to provide an EFI System Resource Table (ESRT) as described in UEFI § 23.4 EFI System Resource Table.
 Every firmware image that can be updated in-band must be described in the ESRT.